leterDieu/Stellarity-mcoc/wiki/dev/docs/items/armor/ancient_armor.md

 ## Set Bonus
 While wearing a full set of Ancient Armor, players gain the ability to increase damage on consecutive attacks.
 Hitting an enemy increases the damage of the next attack by 5%.
 This stacks up to 5 times for a grand total of 25% extra damage.
-This boost lasts for 2 seconds before vanishing, unless another attack is made.
+This boost lasts for 2.5 seconds before vanishing, unless another attack has hit a mob.

 The set bonus extra damage stacks with the 10% extra damage from all armor pieces, meaning the actual damage increase is 35%.